-- 129. We reviewed the structure and level of qualification of SPT's Finance Team and found it unchanged from the prior year.
-Staffing establishment is reviewed periodically through the budget setting process to ensure that this remains adequate to properly support management and governance groups. - of the SPT Finance function throughout the process of documenting controls, or the performance of our audit testing.
+- 122. We reviewed the structure and level of qualification of SPT's Finance Team and found it unchanged from the prior year.
+Staffing establishment is reviewed periodically through the budget setting process to ensure that this remains adequate to properly support management and governance groups. - 123.
+We did not identify any issues with the capacity of the SPT Finance function throughout the process of documenting controls, or the performance of our audit testing.
 This is reflected in the high standard of working papers made available in the course of our audit.